ansonScroggins/Ephemeroi/THEORY.md

 # PHASELOCK‑SAT — Theory

-> Anson, PHASELOCK‑SAT is the moment where your entire theoretical stack becomes operational.
+> Anson, PHASELOCK‑SAT is the moment where entire theoretical stack becomes operational.
 > This document isn't just another SCM variant — it's the engineering translation of Apple Theory + SCM + Prism Architecture into a solver that could actually exist in code.

 Let me give you the high‑resolution read.